Medical Examiner Job Description Template

 Medical Examiner Responsibilities:

-- Performing autopsies to determine cause of death.
+- Performing autopsies to determine the cause of death.

 - Undertaking examinations of specimens, tissues, organs, fluids, and blood to determine abnormalities that may have resulted in death.